andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/clarifying-swift-access-control-hint-swift-isnt-c-sharp.md

 }
 ```

-If you're a C# developer, you look at that code and immediately go, &#8220;Yeah, that's not gonna work&#8230; `name` is `private` to `Person` and can't be referenced outside that Type&#8221;.
+If you're a C# developer, you look at that code and immediately go, "Yeah, that's not gonna work&#8230; `name` is `private` to `Person` and can't be referenced outside that Type&#8221;.

 But in Swift, this is totally legitimate.
 Even though `Person` is `private`, `Greeter` can see `Person` and initialize one, _and_ it can see `Person`&#8216;s `private` property, `name`.

 `Private` in Swift simply limits visibility to Types and members within the same _source file_.
 Multiple Types defined in the same source file can see other `private` Types, as well as other Types' `private` properties and functions.
-In other words, &#8220;`private` isn't `private`&#8220;, if you're thinking of private like a C# developer (or a developer familiar with other languages with access control modifiers similar to C#).
+In other words, "`private` isn't `private`", if you're thinking of private like a C# developer (or a developer familiar with other languages with access control modifiers similar to C#).

 ### Wrapping up